 - Define the cloud data security challenges for a given scenario

-This workshop will significantly benefit professionals responsible for security in a cloud computing environment.
+This Cloud Security class will significantly benefit professionals responsible for security in a cloud computing environment.

 - CEO / CFO / CIO / CTO / CISO